grafana/metrictank/README.md

 * flexible tenancy: can be used as single tenant or multi tenant.
 Selected data can be shared across all tenants.
 * input options: carbon, metrics2.0, kafka. (soon: json or msgpack over http)
 * guards against excessive data requests
+* efficient data compression and efficient use of Cassandra.

 ## Docs